jaspector

 A zoning permit is required for activities including building a single-family house, erecting a sign, certain home occupations, and building a seawall or dock on Lake Anna.
 Building permits are required for work regulated by the Virginia Uniform Statewide Building Code.
 A permit is required for sheds over 256 square feet, and new dwellings require building permits plus erosion-control paperwork.

-Typical processing time is A home permit typically takes a few weeks at the county level.
+Building permit processing times in unincorporated Louisa County, VA typically run A home permit typically takes a few weeks at the county level.
 Health Department well and septic approvals can take 60 days or more.
 Conditional use permits and rezonings average 90 to 120 days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Louisa County, VA.
 The following work is generally exempt: Agricultural structures used directly for an operating farm (exempt from USBC, but not from zoning regulations); Fences, unless the fence also functions as a retaining wall; One-story detached accessory structures up to 256 square feet; Retaining walls supporting less than 3 feet of unbalanced fill; Certain small pools and other minor work as listed under Virginia Construction Code exemptions; Ordinary repairs as specified under the Virginia Uniform Statewide Building Code.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Louisa County also publishes a 'Do I Need A Permit?' handout with project-specific guidance.
 Confirm with Community Development before proceeding.
+When in doubt, confirm with the local building department before starting work.